How to Keep Bugs Away From Security Cameras

 • Place insect traps strategically around the camera area.
 These can help reduce the insect population and minimize their presence near your security devices.

-• Conduct periodic inspections of your cameras to identify any signs of insect activity.
-Promptly address any issues to prevent further damage.
+• Conduct periodic inspections of your cameras to identify any signs of insect activity and promptly address any issues to prevent further damage.

 • If insect activity is triggering false alerts, including excessive text or email notifications, you can adjust motion detection sensitivity and video analytics settings.
 Advanced security camera systems come equipped with software features that could limit notifications based specifically on activity from vehicles, people, or family pets, which might help reduce insect-triggered alerts.
 Familiarize yourself with these features and adjust settings accordingly.